JaHeRoth/rl-from-scratch/README.md

 # rl-from-scratch
-Reimplementing some reinforcement learning algorithms from scratch, for the purpose of learning.
-Will probably follow Sutton &amp; Barto.
+Reimplementing from scratch the algorithms of _Reinforcement Learning_ by Sutton & Barto.